MediaComem/comem-archidep/ex/rps-deployment.md

 > with `sudo` without having to enter a password (hence the `NOPASSWD` option).
 >
 > You can test that it works by connecting to your server and running `sudo
-> systemctl status one-chat-room`.
-It should no longer ask you for your
+> systemctl status rps`.
+It should no longer ask you for your password.
-> password.

 ### Test the automated deployment